Roger McDonald

 Hugh Roger McDonald (born 23 June 1941 in Young, New South Wales) is an Australian author of several novels and a number of non-fiction works.
 He is also an accomplished poet and TV scriptwriter.

 Life and career

-The middle son of a Presbyterian minister, Hugh Fraser McDonald, 1909–81, and the Central Queensland historian, Dr Lorna McDonald, 1916–2017, his childhood was spent in the NSW country towns of Bribbaree, Temora, and Bourke, before the family moved to Sydney.
-He attended The Scots College and the University of Sydney.
+The middle son of a Presbyterian minister, Hugh Fraser McDonald (1909–81), and Central Queensland historian Lorna McDonald (1916–2017), his childhood was spent in the NSW country towns of Bribbaree, Temora, and Bourke, before the family moved to Sydney.
+He attended Scots College and the University of Sydney.

 He was briefly a teacher, ABC producer, and publisher's editor in NSW, Tasmania, and Queensland, before moving to Canberra and taking up writing full-time in 1976, in order to complete his first novel, 1915.
 McDonald has since 1980 lived near Braidwood, NSW, apart from periods in Sydney and New Zealand.

-His novels are 1915, Slipstream, Rough Wallaby, Water Man, The Slap, Mr Darwin's Shooter, The Ballad of Desmond Kale, When Colts Ran, The Following and A Sea-Chase.
-Non-fiction: Shearers' Motel and The Tree In Changing Light.